Thyrst/TexasHoldEm_Python/README.md

 Demo client for Texas Hold 'Em for python

 ## Getting Started with the Python Demo Client
 If you're a seasoned python vet you can probably skip right over this introductory material.
 All you need to do is download the repository and start hacking!
 If you're a little less confident, maybe give it a quick a skim, make sure you've got any additional packages downloaded, and then you should be good to go!
 Finally, if you're a complete novice, fear not!
-This short guide should provide you with enough to get up and running with the client!
+This short guide should provide you with enough information to get up and running with the client!

 ### Setting up Python
 First, you need to install python on your machine.
-Head over to https://www.python.org/downloads/ and download the latest version of Python 3 for your OS (as of writing, its Python 3.6.1).
+Head over to https://www.python.org/downloads/ and download the latest version of Python 3 for your OS (as of writing, it's Python 3.6.1).

 Next we need the python package manager, pip.
 Check out https://packaging.python.org/tutorials/installing-packages/  for instructions on how install pip.
 If you downloaded the latest version of python 3 using the link from the previous paragraph, you should already be good to go.